muskbuster/FARE--Fungible-asset-for-regulated-exchanges-on-aptos/aptos-FARE/README.md

-# T-REX Compliant Token System for Aptos
+# FARE - A T-REX Compliant Token System for Aptos

 A comprehensive, modular smart contract system implementing the T-REX (Token for Regulated EXchanges) standard on the Aptos blockchain.
 This system provides full compliance with securities regulations while leveraging Aptos's unique capabilities for performance and safety.